SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 In this case, for the business scenario upon which this CodeJam is based, the destination will be to a specific OData service providing information relating to an online shop.

-_Note: If you were unable to install Docker (as described in this CodeJam's [prerequisites](../../prerequisites.md), you can still continue with this exercise - just follow the special "Without SAP Cloud Connector" instructions where appropriate.
-You can of course continue with subsequent exercises, as the destination effectively abstracts the actual connection details meaning you can treat it as a logical endpoint after it's been set up._
+_Note: If you were unable to install Docker (as described in this CodeJam's [prerequisites](../../prerequisites.md)), you can still continue with this exercise - just follow the special "Without SAP Cloud Connector" instructions where appropriate.
+You can of course continue with subsequent exercises, as the destination effectively abstracts the actual connection details meaning you can treat it as a logical endpoint after it has been set up._

 ## Steps